Hamza417/Felicity/README.md

 2025-01-10 15:05:38.128  5420-5577  StandaloneCoroutine     app.simple.felicity.dev              D  loadData: Time taken: 00:06 for 1606 files
 ```

-16 July 2025: I have finalized the repository module and now beginning to work on engine and hopefully finish working on it before the end of this week (< 23 July 2025)
+16 July 2025: I have finalized the repository module and now beginning to work on engine and hopefully finish working on it before the end of this week

+10 Aug 2025: Currently working on the UI components that would be used in the app.

 ## License